gordonforce/debian-java-development-environment/README.md

 ### Security

 * No plain-text secrets in configuration files or version control.
-* All secrets are encrypted at rest.
+* Encrypted secrets at rest.
 * Cloud storage for encrypted secrets.

 ### Automation